StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 ### STEP 6: Wash the DNA to remove unwanted substances
 - Add 1.5mL of 70% ethanol to the pellet
 - invert eppy several times (>20x)
-- Centrifuge at 13,000 × g for 1 minute to wash off any residual salts or cellular debris clinging to the DNA or tube.
+- Centrifuge at 13,000 rcf for 1 minute to wash off any residual salts or cellular debris clinging to the DNA or tube.
 - Invert the eppy carfully but in one go to remove the liquide, without damageing the pellet
 - to dry any residual ethanol before proceeding to Step 7 place the eppy up side down on a tissue. (took approx. 30-45min)